dcampbell01/httpSer/README.md

 Unresolved Issues:
 ------------------

-* Sending 0 arguments will crash the server
+* Sending 1 or 2 arguments will crash the server.
+0, 3, and more are fine
 * Would be nice to have it automatically find files of different file extensions from the same filename ( index.* , where * could be .html, .htm, .txt, no extension, and possibly other)